YasserSB/kofu-next-template/README.md

 - Variables/Constants should named with `camelCase`.
 - Types should named with `PascalCase`.
 - Boolean variable should have `is` or `has` e.g. `isLogin` or `hasSpacesuit`.
-- In english.
+- Write code in english.
-- Name base on function
+- Name based on function

 ### Style Guide

 - Use type inference.
+- Use yarn for manage dependencies.
 - Use [AirBNB styles](https://github.com/airbnb/javascript).
 - Removing unused code.
 - Use atomic design.
-- Use named export on Constants/Variable.
+- Use named export on Constants/Variable/Components.
+- Dont use slash at end of url in env for concistency.
+- Use internationalization for string UI.

 ## How to run